Scaling limit of a kinetic inhomogeneous stochastic system in the quadratic potential: Introduction and main results

 In this paper, we study the long-time behavior of a stochastic system modelling a particle, with velocity $V\in \mathbb{R}$ and position $X\in \mathbb{R}$.
-The particle evolves in the quadratic potential $\mathcal{U}:x\mapsto\frac{x^2}{2}$, and is subject to a time-inhomogeneous frictional force $b$ and to a random force, representing the interaction with the surrounding heat bath.
-The dynamics of the particle is described by the stochastic damping Hamiltonian system, driven by an $\alpha$-stable process $L$ with $\alpha\in(1,2]$,
+The particle evolves in the quadratic potential $\mathcal{U}:x\mapsto\frac{x^2}{2}$, and is subject to a time-inhomogeneous frictional force $b$ and to a random force $L$.
+The dynamics of the particle is described by the following stochastic damping Hamiltonian system driven by an $\alpha$-stable process $L$ with $\alpha\in(1,2]$

-Stochastic Hamiltonian systems have been widely studied in the time-homogeneous setting, i.e. taking $b=0$ in \eqref{SDE}.
+The driving process $L$ models a random force coming from the interaction of the particle with its environment represented by a surrounding heat bath.
+As in the classical Langevin model (see \cite{Langevintheoriemouvementbrownien1908}), $L$ can be a Brownian motion denoted by $B$ in the sequel.
+It corresponds to take $\alpha =2$.
+It is natural to consider other types of noises such as Lévy processes, which are also largely used to model physical and biological systems (Lévy flights and anomalous diffusion), see e.g. \cite{Mann_fractal_fractional_diffusions} for the physical point of view, \cite{DitlevsenObservationastablenoise1999} in stochastic climate dynamics, and \cite{Jourdain_fractional_diffusion} for the mathematical point of view.
+The case where $L$ is an $\alpha$-stable process is of particular interest.
+It is a generalization of the Brownian motion with jumps since it satisfies that for any $c>0$, $(c^{\frac{1}{\alpha}}L_{t/c})_t$ has the same distribution as $L$ (self-similarity property).\\

+Degenerate systems like \eqref{SDE} have been intensively studied for several years.
+In particular, the existence and uniqueness of solutions to degenerate SDEs have been discussed in many works.
+These models are called degenerate because the noise is only present in one component of the system but can be transferred into others by drift terms.
+The well-posedness of these systems, when their deterministic version is ill-posed, can be proved by taking advantage of the regularizing effect of the noise and of its propagation through the whole system.
+The case of Brownian degenerate SDEs has been of course wildly explored, see e.g. \cite{FedrizziRegularitystochastickinetic2017}, \cite{WangDegenerateSDEsHilbert2015}, \cite{ZhangStochasticHamiltonianflows2016}, \cite{RaynalStrongexistenceuniqueness2017}, \cite{HonoreStrongregularizationBrownian2018} and references therein.
+The time-dependence is treated in the last four cited papers.
+The case of a Lévy driving process is more recent, see e.g. \cite{ZhangDensitiesSDEsDriven2014} in a time-homogeneous setting, and \cite{MarinoWeakwellposednessdegenerate2021} for drifts depending on time.\\

+From another point of view, stochastic Hamiltonian systems, as \eqref{SDE} with $b=0$, have been widely studied.
 An interesting problem is to understand their asymptotic behaviors.
-The Hamiltonian process associated with this system is defined by $H_t:= \frac{1}{2}|V_t|^2 + \mathcal{U}(X_t)$.
-For example, the long-time behavior of the Hamiltonian process under a suitable rescaling has been studied in \cite{AlbeverioLongtimebehavior1994}.
+The Hamiltonian process associated with this system is defined, for $t\geq t_0$, by $H_t:= \frac{1}{2}|V_t|^2 + \mathcal{U}(X_t)$.
+For example, the long-time dynamics of the Hamiltonian process under a suitable rescaling is studied in \cite{AlbeverioLongtimebehavior1994}.
 The case of time-homogeneous damping Hamiltonian systems is tackled in \cite{WuLargemoderatedeviations2001} (see also references therein).\\